rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 ## Soft tissue sarcoma

-In a randomised phase II study (BO20924) a total of 154 patients aged ≥ 6 months to &lt;18 years with newly diagnosed metastatic rhabdomyosarcoma and non-rhabdomyosarcoma soft tissue sarcoma were treated with standard of care (Induction IVADO/IVA+/- local therapy followed by Maintenance Vinorelbine and cyclophosphamide) with or without bevacizumab (2.5 mg/kg/week) for a total duration of treatment of approximately 18 months.
+In a randomized phase II study (BO20924) a total of 154 patients aged ≥ 6 months to &lt;18 years with newly diagnosed metastatic rhabdomyosarcoma and non-rhabdomyosarcoma soft tissue sarcoma were treated with standard of care (Induction IVADO/IVA+/- local therapy followed by Maintenance Vinorelbine and cyclophosphamide) with or without bevacizumab (2.5 mg/kg/week) for a total duration of treatment of approximately 18 months.
 At the time of the final primary analysis, the primary endpoint of EFS by independent central review did not show a statistically significant difference between the two treatment arms, with HR of 0.93 (95% CI: 0.61, 1.41; p-value = 0.72).
 The difference in ORR per independent central review was 18% (CI: 0.6%, 35.3%) between the two treatment arms in the few patients who had evaluable tumour at baseline and had a confirmed response prior to receiving any local therapy: 27/75 patients (36.0%, 95% CI: 25.2%, 47.9%) in the Chemo arm and 34/63 patients (54.0%, 95% CI: 40.9%, 66.6%) in the Bv + Chemo arm.
 The final OS analyses showed no significant clinical benefit from addition of bevacizumab to chemotherapy in this patient population.

 Addition of bevacizumab to standard of care did not demonstrate clinical benefit in clinical trial BO20924, in 71 evaluable children (from age 6 months to less than 18 years old) patients with metastatic Rhabdomyosarcoma and non-Rhabdomyosarcoma Soft Tissue Sarcoma (see section 4.2 for information on paediatric use).